6pac/SlickGrid/README.md

 - removed jQueryUI requirement in [v3](https://github.com/6pac/SlickGrid/wiki/Major-version-3.0----Removal-of-jQueryUI-requirement-(replaced-by-SortableJS)) (replaced it with [SortableJS](https://sortablejs.github.io/Sortable/))
 - removed jQuery requirement in [v4](https://github.com/6pac/SlickGrid/wiki/Major-version-4.0---Removal-of-jQuery-requirement)
 - modernized the project in [v5](https://github.com/6pac/SlickGrid/wiki/Major-version-5.0-%E2%80%90-ES6-ESM-and-TypeScript-Support) by migrating to TypeScript (we kept IIFE and added ES6/ESM build targets) and we also gave SlickGrid a fresh and more modern look via a new Alpine Theme (CSS/SASS)
-- the project now has only 1 required dependency which is [SortableJS](https://sortablejs.github.io/Sortable/)
+- the project now has only 1 required small dependency which is [SortableJS](https://sortablejs.github.io/Sortable/)

 ### Vite Demo
 You can also see a [ViteJS](https://vite.dev/) demo in the [./vite-demo](https://github.com/6pac/SlickGrid/tree/master/vite-demo) folder (also available via the Stackblitz link below).
 This Vite demo was created mostly to test the project ESM build and also the SASS imports as well.

 ### Stackblitz

-You can also try out this Vite demo (mentioned just above) live in Stackblitz
+You can also try out the Vite demo (mentioned just above) live via Stackblitz

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/6pac/SlickGrid/tree/master/vite-demo)

-> Note: there are many more examples in the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** Wiki
+> Note: the Stackblitz demo only includes 2 examples, however there are a lot more example in the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** Wiki page

 ### Examples
 Check out the **[Examples](https://github.com/6pac/SlickGrid/wiki/Examples)** Wiki for a full list of examples demonstrating new features and use cases, such as dynamic grid creation and editors with third party controls.